Home / Mis-sold investment claims / Mis-Sold PEPs

 As with all types of investment, there were risks involved in putting your money into PEPs.
 Generally speaking, PEPs were good because they existed at a time when the stock market performed well.

 A lot of people who invested in a PEP still have their original investment to this day.
 As these were seen as a solid investment at the time, they became very widely used.
-As with any popular financial product, there is always a chance that your PEPs Personal Equity Plans may have been mis-sold.
+As with any popular financial product, there is always a chance that your PEPs Personal Equity Plans may be classified as investment mis-selling.

 If you believe that you’ve been mis-sold a PEP, get in touch today and our advisers will be able to go through your individual circumstances to assess whether there are claims to be made.